Chicago Yacht Club Race to Mackinac: Race management

-Advances in race technology

-The Race to Mackinac has led in the use of technology in distance racing.
-In 2004, they debuted race tracking systems on select boats in the fleet.
+In 2004, the organizers debuted race tracking systems on select boats in the fleet.
 By 2006, with advances in technology and smaller sized components, trackers and race tracking interface using GPS transceivers became standard on each boat.
 Today, each boat is equipped with small palm sized messenger/trackers that allow two-way communication of each boat's position on the race course and limited messaging capabilities.

 Island Goats Sailing Society

 Sailors who have completed 25 or more of these annual races may apply for membership in the Island Goat Sailing Society and are referred to as "Old Goats" or "Island Goats".
 In 1959, the Island Goats Sailing Society was formed with 10 of these sailors to perpetuate and commemorate the Chicago to Mackinac Race, along with its legends and lore.
 By 2019, the society had grown to 390 members in good standing.
+In mid-July 1962, the race was won by Clare S. Jacobs, former 1908 London Olympic Pole Vaulting Bronze Medalist and founder of the F. L. Jacobs Company, though the time was slow, and Jacobs's Falcon II was given a handicap as it was smaller than several other competitors.